zitadel/zitadel/guides/quickstart.md

 ## FAQ

-### Mac M1
+### Mac M1 (Apple Silicon)

-Bellow are some error's we faced with apple silicon.
+Bellow are some errors we faced with apple silicon.

 #### database-migrations don't start or stop without exit code

-The problem is that the database has an error.
 You can simply restart the database with the following command:

 ```bash
 COMPOSE_DOCKER_CLI_BUILD=1 DOCKER_BUILDKIT=1 \